mattvenn/minecraft-pi/treasure/treasure.md

 ## Lights

-Try this program to check the PiBrella is working:
+Type this program into a new file and save it as `treasure.py`:

 ~~~ { .python }
 import pibrella